-A real life Quickbooks study –
+Here is a real life Quickbooks study from us.

 We started looking after Robert when he was buying the business he now owns.
 He knew how to make the product, but was learning how to run a business on the job.